 Today, it’s home to a number of wine tasting rooms and taprooms weaved in between the dozens of restaurants.
 There are plenty of family-friendly activities as well, from mini-golf and escape rooms to wax museums and surrey bike rentals.

 3. Have breakfast at Parker-Lusseau

 Usually, I love giving food recommendations.
-I have to admit though, we’ve yet to have many meals in the Monterey Peninsula that felt stellar enough to include.
+I have to admit though, we’ve yet to have many meals in the city of Monterey that felt stellar enough to highlight.
 But this little French bakery?
 Hot damn.

 Do yourself a favor and hit up one of its three locations.
 Make your order and then add the almond croissant if it wasn’t one of your initial choices.
 You can thank me later.